About The Ratings

 5.5 stars out of 10.

 Uh, excuse us, but...5.5 stars??!
-One shudders to think what this reviewer would consider a 1 star performance, or what he or she would do upon hearing one.
-Maybe commit ritual suicide in her living room?
+What would a 1-star performance sound like?
+Would it cause a mass extinction?
 Anyway, this (made-up) example just underscores the fact that we can't treat rating values as absolute and simply average the scores.
 We have to convert them as best we can to a common, meaningful scale - mathematicians call this process "normalization", if you're interested.
-And that takes us to...

 Chapter Three: Putting It All Together